basveeling/wavenet/README.md

 ## Todo:
 - [ ] Local conditioning
 - [ ] Global conditioning
-- [ ] Training on CSTR VCTK Corpus
+- [x] Training on CSTR VCTK Corpus
 - [x] CLI option to pick a wave file for the sample generation initial input.
 Done: see `predict_initial_input`.
+- [x] Fully randomized training batches

 ## Uncertainties from paper:
 - It's unclear if the model is trained to predict t+1 samples for every input sample, or only for the outputs for which which $t-receptive_field$ was in the input.
 Right now the code does the latter.